Programs & Services

 Paces to Quality

-HACAP's Paces to Quality Program assists home and center-based child care providers in Linn County through professional development, home visits, equipment grants, national accreditation support and more.
-Funding provided by Linn County Early Childhood Iowa.
+HACAP's Paces to Quality Program assists home and center-based child care providers in Linn County through professional development, home visits, equipment grants and more.
+Funding provided by Linn County Early Childhood Iowa and Variety - the Children's Charity of Iowa.

 Head Start FAQ